Last Updated: June 3, 2026

 Note

-You created the PERT Table in this new view using the Table Definition dialog box.
+Using the Table Definition dialog box, you created the PERT Table in this new view.
 You can edit this table in that dialog box or when it is applied to a view.
 For instance, you can rearrange or add/hide columns with the table applied.
 Either way, you are permanently changing the table in either location.

 The field customization we will do is pretty simple, so we will run a macro that does most of the work to save some time.
-Then, you will manually create one custom field.
+Then, you will manually create one custom field for practice.

 If you record a macro or write code, that information is available in the Visual Basic for Applications Editor.
 To access the editor, press Alt+F11 on your keyboard.
 Other ways to open the VBA Editor are to edit the ribbon, display the Developer tab, and then click on the Visual Basic command, or select the View tab, select the bottom part of the Macros command at the end of the ribbon, and select Visual Basic.

 In the VBA editor, click View and select Project Explorer to view your list of projects.
-At least two projects will show in the explorer: the Global.MPT and the PERT.mpp.
+At least two projects will show in the explorer: the Global.MPT and the PERT.mpp, unless you have other *.mpp files open.
 Under the PERT.mpp, expand the macros or Modules folder.
 There are two macros there.

 Next, double-click on the Apply_PERT_View macro.
 This macro will apply the new table and view you just created regardless of what view you currently have applied.
 That is why you were asked to name them correctly.
 If you named them differently, you can edit the names or change the code in the macro.
 Or, in the Organizer, you can edit the name of the table and/or View.